Mixed Freeze-In and Freeze-Out Histories and Dark-Sector Decays in a $\mathbb{Z}_4$ Two-Scalar Model: Theoretical Constraints

 \section{Theoretical Constraints}

-In this appendix we summarise the bounded-from-below (BFB) conditions and the tree-level perturbative unitarity/perturbativity requirements imposed throughout our numerical analysis.
-For full derivations of the relevant scalar-scattering matrices and the BFB criteria in the $\mathbb{Z}_4$ framework, we refer the reader to Ref.~\cite{CarvalhoCorrea:2025Z2n} and references therein.
+In this appendix we summarise the bounded-from-below (BFB), tree-level perturbative-unitarity, and perturbativity conditions imposed in the numerical analysis.
+The derivation of the BFB conditions and the corresponding high-energy scalar-scattering constraints for the \(\mathbb{Z}_4\) framework can be found in Ref.~\cite{CarvalhoCorrea:2025Z2n} and references therein.
+The dimensionful trilinear parameter \(\mu_{S1}\) does not contribute to the asymptotic BFB conditions or to the high-energy scalar-scattering eigenvalues considered below.